Phosphatidylcholine and Related Lipids

 6. Lysophosphatidylcholine

 Lysophosphatidylcholine (LPC), with one mole of fatty acid per mole of lipid in position sn-1, is found in trace amounts in most animal tissues, although there are relatively high concentrations in plasma (150 to 500µM).
 It is produced by hydrolysis of dietary and biliary phosphatidylcholine and is absorbed as such in the intestines, but it is re-esterified before being exported in the lymph.
-Most tissues produce it by hydrolysis by the superfamily of phospholipase A2 enzymes as part of the de-acylation/re-acylation cycle that controls the overall molecular species composition of the latter, as discussed above.
-Much of the LPC in the plasma of animal species is secreted by hepatocytes into plasma in a complex with albumin, but an appreciable amount is formed within plasma by the action of the enzyme lecithin:cholesterol acyltransferase (LCAT), which is secreted from the liver.
+Most tissues produce it by hydrolysis by the superfamily of phospholipase A2 enzymes as part of the de-acylation/re-acylation cycle that controls the overall molecular species composition of the latter, as discussed above, although oxidized species are most susceptible to hydrolysis.
+Much of the LPC in the plasma of animal species is secreted by hepatocytes into plasma in a complex with albumin, but an appreciable amount is formed within plasma by the action of the enzyme lecithin:cholesterol acyltransferase (LCAT), which is secreted from the liver; the relative contributions of these two sources is not known.
 This catalyses the transfer of fatty acids from position sn-2 of phosphatidylcholine to free cholesterol, with formation of cholesterol esters and of course of lysophosphatidylcholine, which consists of a mixture of molecular species with predominately saturated and mono- and dienoic fatty acid constituents (see our web page on lipoproteins).
 Some LPC is formed by the action of an endothelial lipase on phosphatidylcholine in HDL.

 At high concentrations, lysophosphatidylcholine has detergent properties that can disrupt membranes, while at low concentrations it may affect the properties of membrane proteins indirectly simply by its ability to diffuse readily into membranes to alter their curvature.
 In plasma, it is bound to albumin and lipoproteins so that its effective concentration is reduced to a safe level.